judigeorge/hello-world/README.md

 # hello-world
 This is my first repository
-I like in Florida and would like to use GitHub
+I live in Florida and would like to use GitHub